 Buenos Aires is a city that lives and breathes football (soccer), and the passion can be felt in the stadiums, the neighbourhood cafes and the goal celebrations of a local amateur team.
 The atmosphere at the city's stadiums has to be experienced to be believed, and the Boca vs River derby has been described as the most intense sporting event in the world.
 The city also boasts the world's best polo, with the glamorous Argentine Open considered the greatest club tournament going.

 Buenos Aires is a city that never sleeps, famous for its phenomenal nightlife, which ranges from traditional neighbourhood taverns to award-winning cocktail bars, big clubs, hidden gig venues, and underground nightspots catering to every niche.
-The city's incredible openess and diversity also make it the top destination in Latin America for LGBTIQ visitors.
+The city's incredible openness and diversity also make it the top destination in Latin America for LGBT visitors.
 Just be prepared to stay out late!
-We eat late, party late, and sleep late, if at all!
+We eat late, party late and sleep late, if at all!

-Buenos Aires is fortunate to have a pleasant climate, and many expansive green spaces, full of flora and fauna.
+Buenos Aires is fortunate to have a pleasant climate and many expansive green spaces, full of flora and fauna.
 From the 350-hectare Costanera Sur Ecological Reserve - one of the world's most important urban nature reserves - to the popular Tres de Febrero park - the place to relax and unwind at the weekend, there are plenty of spaces to enjoy the sunshine, walk, run and watch the world go by.
-The city also has a free 24-hour public bike share system and an extensive network of cycle lanes, making cycling a fun way to see the city, and the many pedestrianised streets mean that walking is also a pleasure.
+The city also has a free 24-hour public bike share system and an extensive network of cycle lanes, making cycling a fun way to see the city, while the many pedestrianised streets in the centre mean that walking is also a pleasure.

 Long seen as Latin America's capital of culture, Buenos Aires has almost 300 theatres, 380 bookstores and 160 museums, and some of them will take your breath away.
 The Teatro Colón is one of the world's best opera houses, with outstanding acoustics and beautiful interiors, the Ateneo Grand Spendid is considered one of the most beautiful bookshops in the world, and you'll find creative, artistic expression not only in the many galleries and cultural centres, but in the streets themselves.
-The city has its own traditional artistic style, "fileteado", recognised as cultural heritage by UNESCO, and you can find incredible street art on every corner (pay a visit to the incredible 2000m² mural El regreso de Quinquela in Barracas).
+The city has its own traditional form of folk art known as fileteado, recognised as cultural heritage by UNESCO, and you can find incredible street art on every corner (pay a visit to the incredible 2000m² mural El regreso de Quinquela in Barracas).

 Perhaps the biggest attraction of Buenos Aires is the city's people.
 No matter how long you stay, you're bound to make friends and feel at home.
 Porteños, as the city's residents are called, are warm, friendly and very affectionate.
 They greet with a hug and a kiss, and talk for hours over a dinner or a drink.
 Expect to be engaged in conversations on all topics, to be invited to try mate, the local infusion and a social ritual in itself, to receive help whenever you need it, and to be made to feel welcome at all times.